mko-x/docker-clamav/README.md

 Thank you for using this image.
 I have only a blink of how many projects are using this, but I know there are some including big tech, governments and many open source.
 I try to keep it working in my rare spare time.
 Feel free to participate or get in contact.

-You may donate for a tea via PayPal at dude@m-ko.de

 # License